microsoft/WhatTheHack/056-CosmicTroubleshooting/Coach/Solution-02.md

         - Set a name for the lease collection (default of leases is ok)
         - Enable the "Create lease collection if it does not exist" option
     3. Once created, disable the new function
-    4. In the `changefeed` function, navigate to Integration.
+    4. In the `ChangeFeed` function, navigate to Integration.
     5. Create a new Output binding.
 This will be for a new collection with a partition key of `type`:
         - Binding Type: Azure Cosmos DB
         - Select the existing Cosmos DB account connection (since we are targeting a collection in the same account)
-        - Document parameter name: productsnewDocument
+        - Document parameter name: `productsnewDocument`
-        - Database name: wth-cosmos
+        - Database name: `wth-cosmos`
-        - Collection name: productsnew
+        - Collection name: `productsnew`
         - Check the checkbox to create the collection
         - Partition key: `/type`
     6. Create another Output binding:
         - Binding Type: Azure Cosmos DB
         - Select the existing Cosmos DB account connection (since we are targeting a collection in the same account)
-        - Document parameter name: ordersDocument
+        - Document parameter name: `ordersDocument`
-        - Database name: wth-cosmos
+        - Database name: `wth-cosmos`
-        - Collection name: orders
+        - Collection name: `orders`
         - Check the checkbox to create the collection
         - Partition key: `/type`
     7. Create another Output binding:
         - Binding Type: Azure Cosmos DB
         - Select the existing Cosmos DB account connection (since we are targeting a collection in the same account)
-        - Document parameter name: cartDocument
+        - Document parameter name: `cartDocument`
-        - Database name: wth-cosmos
+        - Database name: `wth-cosmos`
-        - Collection name: productsnew
+        - Collection name: `productsnew`
         - Check the checkbox to create the collection
         - Partition key: `/type`
     8. In the Code + Test option of the Azure Function, add the following code in the respective files: